lakshyarao22/CyberSecurityNotes/CEH Notes/Threat Prevention.md

 ### Data Staging

-* Looking for sensetive data and packaging the it exfiltrate or destroy.
+* Looking for sensitive data and packaging the it exfiltrate or destroy.

-## Defence against tbe Adversarial Behaviours
+## Defence against the Adversarial Behaviours

 * WAF
 * Whitelist and Blacklist